MEET OUR FILM TEAM

 Susan Metzger, Editor

-Joanne Feinberg founded Fein Film in 2015 after 11 years as Director of Programming at the Ashland Independent Film Festival in Oregon.
-She was instrumental in creating this nationally recognized and highly respected top regional festival admired by industry, filmmakers and audiences alike.
-Joanne brings over 25 years of film production experience, and thousands of hours of thoughtful film viewing, to her work as an award-winning producer, editor, and consultant.
+Joanne Feinberg brings over 30 years of film production experience, and decades of thoughtful film viewing, to her work as an award-winning producer, editor, consultant and film programmer.
+She served as Director of Programming at the Ashland Independent Film Festival in Oregon for 11 years and was instrumental in creating this nationally recognized and highly respected top regional festival admired by industry, filmmakers, and audiences alike.
+In 2022, she was the Senior Programmer at the Jewish Film Institute/San Francisco Jewish Film Festival.
 In 2020 and 2021, Joanne served as the Guest Director of Programming at the Big Sky Documentary Film Festival in Missoula, MT.
-She programs for Mountainfilm in Telluride, CO, and has served on many juries and selection committees including Cinema Eye Honors in NYC.
-In January, 2022, she will begin as the Senior Programmer at the San Francisco Jewish Film Festival.
+She has programmed for Mountainfilm in Telluride, CO, and serves on many juries and selection committees including the Cinema Eye Honors.
 She graduated with honors from New York University’s Tisch School of the Arts with a combined degree in Cinema Studies and Film & TV Production.
-A deep love and understanding of cinema informs all of her endeavors.
+Joanne joined Snowland’s producing team in 2016, offering networking and business guidance.